BibhaCoder/AAPIS-Audit-Log/README.md

 3. The hash is pushed to this public repository automatically.

 #### Why we do this:
 This process provides **Proof of Process**.
-It allows third parties to verify our historical signals without us having to reveal our proprietary code or "Secret Sauce."
+It allows third parties to verify our historical signals without us having to reveal our proprietary and copyrighted code"

 *View the [Audit Log here](./audit_log.csv).*